CoNLL-U format

 Universal Dependency proposes a notion of layered features when the same feature can be marked more than once.
 For instance the French word votre is a possessive determiner, introducing a singular entity but referencing to a plural possessor.
 In CoNLL feats, this is encoded as Number=Sing|Number[psor]=Plur.

-Unfortunately, the bracket notation in the feature value name is in conflict with other usages of brackets in Grew syntax.
-In Grew, the bracket notation is replaced by an alternative one with a double underscore: The (S)UD feature name Number[psor] is written Number__psor.
+Unfortunately, the bracket notation in the feature value name conflicts with other uses of brackets in Grew syntax.
+In Grew, the bracket notation is replaced by an alternative notation using double underscore: The (S)UD feature name Number[psor] is written Number__psor.
 For instance:

 How the MISC field is handled by Grew?

-There are two main problems to deal with the MISC field in the existing (S)UD data.
+There are two main problems in dealing with the MISC field in the existing (S)UD data.

-1. The content of the MISC field is not fully specified and in the UD data, it is used in many different ways and our objective is both:
+1. The content of the MISC field is not fully specified and it is used in many different ways in the UD data, and our aim is both to:

-1. When a Grew node contains a feature like Case=Gen, there is no canonical way to decide if it must be output in the FEATS or in the MISC field.
+1. When a Grew node contains a feature such as Case=Gen, there is no canonical way to decide whether it should be output in the FEATS field or in the MISC field.

 For the second problem, the handling of the MISC features depends on the config used (option -config on Grew CLI).